olliefr/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   (Optional)
   How long to retain unacknowledged messages in the subscription's backlog, from the moment a message is published.
-If retain_acked_messages is true, then this also configures the retention of acknowledged messages, and thus configures how far back in time a subscriptions.seek can be done.
+If `retain_acked_messages` is true, then this also configures the retention of acknowledged messages, and thus configures how far back in time a subscriptions.seek can be done.
 Defaults to 7 days.
 Cannot be more than 7 days (`"604800s"`) or less than 10 minutes (`"600s"`).
-  A duration in seconds with up to nine fractional digits, terminated by 's'.
-Example: `"600.5s"`.
+  The value is a duration in seconds with up to nine fractional digits, terminated by 's'.
+Examples: `"600s"`.

 * `retain_acked_messages` -
   (Optional)
   Indicates whether to retain acknowledged messages.
-If `true`, then messages are not expunged from the subscription's backlog, even if they are acknowledged, until they fall out of the messageRetentionDuration window.
+If `true`, then messages are not expunged from the subscription's backlog, even if they are acknowledged, until they fall out of the `message_retention_duration` window.

 * `expiration_policy` -
   (Optional)